Yusuf Bin Ahmed Kanoo Group

 The Yusuf Bin Ahmed Kanoo Group (also known as: YBA Kanoo Group) is a privately held business conglomerate established in 1890.
 It is one of the largest family-owned multinationals in the Middle East, with complementary businesses and strategic partnerships.
 It has a physical presence across the Middle East, North Africa, Europe and Asia, and a 4,000-strong workforce, covering a broad range of sectors.
 Its business groups include: Kanoo Capital, Industrial & Energy, Travel, Shipping & Logistics and Real Estate.

 History

 Established in the Kingdom of Bahrain in 1890 by Haji Yusuf bin Ahmed Kanoo as a small family trading and shipping business, the YBA Kanoo Group evolved into a diversified conglomerate that provides a broad range of products and services.
 YBA Kanoo has wholly owned activities across the Persian Gulf, in Bahrain, Saudi Arabia, UAE (as The Kanoo Group), Oman, and Qatar, and expanding beyond the region to cover Egypt, South Africa, UK, France and India.
 It is a trusted trading name in the region, and cited by Bahrain's King Hamad bin Isa Al Khalifa as a key contributor to economic growth and development.

 Business Groups

-The Yusuf bin Ahmed Kanoo Group consists of the following business groups:
+Kanoo Group consists of the following business groups: